xoidlabs/xoid/docs/api/subscribe.md

 `import { subscribe } from 'xoid'`

-Subscribes to an **xoid** observable.
+Subscribes to a **xoid** observable.
 Takes a listener function as the second argument.
 Returns an unsubscribe function.

 ```js
 import { create, subscribe } from 'xoid';